CJD Risks Mismanaged Globally

 The first case of Mad Cow disease in the United States was detected in the state of Washington on Christmas Eve 2003.
 Allegedly, some of that animal ended up in the local food supply, which triggered lawsuits.

-Meanwhile, one of Anna’s coworkers at the hospital developed CJD a few months earlier than Anna.
+Meanwhile, one of Anna’s coworkers at the hospital developed CJD a few months earlier.
 She also died within a few months.